glygener/glygen-backend-api/README.md

 ## Step-3: Initialize and populate your mongodb database
-To init your mongodb, run (this should be done only one time):
+To init your mongodb, run (this should be done only one time, and requires that you have installed pymongo 'sudo pip3 install pymongo'):

 #### `python3 init_mongodb.py`